guidok91/news-analyzer/README.md

 # News analyzer
-Python app that analyzes recent news about a given topic using LLMs.
+Python [Streamlit](https://streamlit.io/) app to analyze news about a given topic using LLMs.

 The app:
 - Performs a web search for recent news articles of a given topic using [D.D.G.S.](https://github.com/deedy5/ddgs) library.